 Her tunes act as a magnet for the majority of the festival who are pulled away from their slumber and swims to fill the Lake Stage to capacity.
 Party goers are forced to watch her shin-deep in the lake, the water offering no resistance to the boogying that goes down.
 Her set is so mesmerising the groans are audible as she leaves the decks.

 Paquita paves the way for an unforgettable Saturday night.
 Stand out performances include Berlin-based dream team Kate Miller B2B Johanna Knuttson who play a ridiculously high-energy marathon set of gritty industrial techno and dub bass lines.
 The dank, low-ceilinged cave is the perfect setting as white lights flash epileptic and the crowd shuffles wild-eyed to the music.

 Objekt did not disappoint on the Main Stage with another expansive display of his unparalleled technical ability, fast, low pulsing beats smattered with African drums and innovative production.
 Halfway through though his set becomes noticeably quieter – apparently a noise complaint had come through from one of the neighbours of Nachti.

 The atmosphere on Sunday is joyous, excitable and silly.
 The music is light, the crowd loose and happy in their new home.
 Jan Schulte brings the festival to a fitting close with a fun, upbeat and functional house set.
 I swim out with some friends to a raft in the middle of the lake and dance until Jan closes the festival with Hall and Oates’ “I won’t go for that.”
-A message to Hawtin or a tongue-in-cheek closer?
-I’ll leave that for you to decide.
+A euphoric closer to a world-class festival.

 – Words by Alice Austin , photos by Anke Guderle